-We believe that environmental education helps students to appreciate their environment and become conscientious citizens within their community.
+We believe that environmental education supports students in growing their connections to the natural world, which sustains us all.
+When students appreciate their environment they continue wondering and learning throughout their lives.
+They become conscientious citizens and stewards of the earth.
 Our unique gardening program is an environmental science model which emphasizes sustainability and resourcefulness in harmony with nature.

-All Cottonwood School students participate in environmental education one to two hours per week led by our Environmental Program and Garden Directors, Kristen Hatch and Becky Pierce.
+All Cottonwood School students participate in environmental education one to two hours per week led by our Environmental Education and Garden Director, Vanessa Barela.
 Our classes offer students diverse, science-based experiences which include, but are not limited to:

 The Cottonwood School Environmental Program and Garden is a certified Wildlife Habitat in the National Wildlife Federation's network of mini-refuges.
 Because of the school's conscientious planning, landscaping and sustainable gardening, wildlife may find quality habitat, food, water, cover and places to raise their young.